 London Calling Archive

-Shorts produced through Film London’s previous partnership with the BFI, London Calling, include the Berlin Crystal Bear-winning Balcony, BAFTA-nominated Three Brothers, Riz Ahmed's directorial debut Daytimer, and Sundance, Tribeca and Berlin-selected White Riot: London.
+Film London’s London Calling scheme ran until 2018 and our commissioned shorts include the Berlin Crystal Bear-winning Balcony, BAFTA-nominated Three Brothers, Riz Ahmed's directorial debut Daytimer, and Sundance, Tribeca and Berlin-selected White Riot: London.
 Many of our shorts are now online and you can see them in our Vimeo channel.

 London Calling writers, directors and producers have gone on to make longer and more ambitious works, developing their careers within the moving image industries.
 Previous London Calling shorts have been selected and won awards at some of the biggest festivals around the world, and many of our London Calling directors have since moved on to make features.
 Follow what previous awardees are up to with #LDNCalling on Twitter.